ineshbose/UofG_CS1_Systems/Lab 4/README.md

 5. there should be data statements to define the variables and give them initial values.

 ## Task 2
 Translate the following program into a complete Sigma16 assembly language program.
-The varaibles have these initial values: `a` = 0, `x` = 3, `y` = 20.
+The variables have these initial values: `a` = 0, `x` = 3, `y` = 20.

 ```
 if x>y